-- The Assertion's <Issuer> element MUST contain a unique identifier for the entity that issued the Assertion. - The Assertion MUST contain <Conditions> element with an <AudienceRestriction> element with an <Audience> element containing a URI reference that identifies the authorization server, or the service provider SAML entity of its controlling domain, as an intended audience.
-The token endpoint URL of the authorization server MAY be used as an acceptable value for an <Audience> element.
-The authorization server MUST verify that it is an intended audience for the Assertion. - The Assertion MUST contain a <Subject> element.
-The subject MAY identify the resource owner for whom the access token is being requested.
-For client authentication, the Subject MUST be the client_id of the OAuth client.
-When using an Assertion as an authorization grant, the Subject SHOULD identify an authorized accessor for whom the access token is being requested (typically the resource owner, or an authorized delegate).
-Additional information identifying the subject/principal of the transaction MAY be included in an <AttributeStatement>. - The Assertion MUST have an expiry that limits the time window during which it can be used.
-The expiry can be expressed either as the NotOnOrAfter attribute of the <Conditions> element or as the NotOnOrAfter attribute of a suitable <SubjectConfirmationData> element. - The <Subject> element MUST contain at least one <SubjectConfirmation> element that allows the authorization server to confirm it as a Bearer Assertion.
-Such a <SubjectConfirmation> element MUST have a Method attribute with a value of urn:oasis:names:tc:SAML:2.0:cm:bearer.
+- 4. The Assertion MUST have an expiry that limits the time window during which it can be used.
+The expiry can be expressed either as the NotOnOrAfter attribute of the <Conditions> element or as the NotOnOrAfter attribute of a suitable <SubjectConfirmationData> element. - 5.
+The <Subject> element MUST contain at least one <SubjectConfirmation> element that has a Method attribute with a value of urn:oasis:names:tc:SAML:2.0:cm:bearer.
 The <SubjectConfirmation> element MUST contain a <SubjectConfirmationData> element, unless the Assertion has a suitable NotOnOrAfter attribute on the <Conditions> element, in which case the <SubjectConfirmationData> element MAY be omitted.
 When present, the <SubjectConfirmationData> element MUST have a Recipient attribute with a value indicating the token endpoint URL of the authorization server (or an acceptable alias).
 The authorization server MUST verify that the value of the Recipient attribute matches the token endpoint URL (or an acceptable alias) to which the Assertion was delivered.
 The <SubjectConfirmationData> element MUST have a NotOnOrAfter attribute that limits the window during which the Assertion can be confirmed.
 The <SubjectConfirmationData> element MAY also contain an Address attribute limiting the client address from which the Assertion can be delivered.
-Verification of the Address is at the discretion of the authorization server. - The authorization server MUST verify that the NotOnOrAfter instant has not passed, subject to allowable clock skew between systems.
-An invalid NotOnOrAfter instant on the <Conditions> element invalidates the entire
+Verification of the Address is at the discretion of the authorization server. - 6.
+The authorization server MUST verify that the NotOnOrAfter instant has not passed, subject to allowable clock skew between systems.
+An invalid NotOnOrAfter instant on the <Conditions> element invalidates the entire Assertion.

-Assertion.
 An invalid NotOnOrAfter instant on a <SubjectConfirmationData> element only invalidates the individual <SubjectConfirmation>.
 The authorization server MAY reject Assertions with a NotOnOrAfter instant that is unreasonably far in the future.
-The authorization server MAY ensure that Bearer Assertions are not replayed, by maintaining the set of used ID values for the length of time for which the Assertion would be considered valid based on the applicable NotOnOrAfter instant.

-- If the Assertion issuer authenticated the subject, the Assertion SHOULD contain a single <AuthnStatement> representing that authentication event. - If the Assertion was issued with the intention that the presenter act autonomously on behalf of the subject, an <AuthnStatement> SHOULD NOT be included.
-The presenter SHOULD be identified in the <NameID> or similar element, the <SubjectConfirmation> element, or by other available means like [OASIS.saml-deleg-cs]. - Other statements, in particular elements, MAY be included in the Assertion. - The Assertion MUST be digitally signed by the issuer and the authorization server MUST verify the signature. - Encrypted elements MAY appear in place of their plain text counterparts as defined in [OASIS.saml-core-2.0-os]. - The authorization server MUST verify that the Assertion is valid in all other respects per [OASIS.saml-core-2.0-os], such as (but not limited to) evaluating all content within the Conditions element including the NotOnOrAfter and NotBefore attributes, rejecting unknown condition types, etc.
+The authorization server MAY ensure that Bearer Assertions are not replayed, by maintaining the set of used ID values for the length of time for which the Assertion would be considered valid based on the applicable NotOnOrAfter instant. - 7.
+If the Assertion issuer authenticated the subject, the Assertion SHOULD contain a single <AuthnStatement> representing that authentication event.
+If the Assertion was issued with the intention that the client act autonomously on behalf of the subject, an <AuthnStatement> SHOULD NOT be included and the client presenting the assertion SHOULD be identified in the <NameID> or similar element in the <SubjectConfirmation> element, or by other available means like SAML V2.0 Condition for Delegation Restriction [OASIS.saml-deleg-cs]. - 8.
+Other statements, in particular AttributeStatement elements, MAY be included in the Assertion. - 9.
+The Assertion MUST be digitally signed or have a keyed message digest applied by the issuer.
+The authorization server MUST reject assertions with an invalid signature or keyed message digest. - 10.
+Encrypted elements MAY appear in place of their plain text counterparts as defined in [OASIS.saml-core-2.0-os]. - 11.
+The authorization server MUST verify that the Assertion is valid in all other respects per [OASIS.saml-core-2.0-os], such as (but not limited to) evaluating all content within the Conditions element including the NotOnOrAfter and NotBefore attributes, rejecting unknown condition types, etc.